Link an Account

 Follow the Link Account Component integration guide to learn how to embed this UI component within your product.

-The Link Account UI component will request the user to select their bank.
-Once selected, the user will be shown the consent request for Weavr to access their bank account information.
-If the user clicks on Cancel the component will trigger a decline event which should be handled by the application.
+The Link Account UI component requests the user to select their bank.
+Once selected, the user sees the consent request for Weavr to access their bank account information.
+If the user clicks on Cancel, the component triggers a decline event which should be handled by the application.

-To confirm the consent, the user will be redirected to their Bank's portal to approve the consent request.
-In the Banking portal, the bank will ask them to authenticate themselves and will confirm the bank account to be shared.
+To confirm the consent, the user is redirected to their bank's portal to approve the consent request.
+In the banking portal, the bank asks them to authenticate themselves and confirms the bank account to be shared.

 For the UI component to work, you must configure the Open Banking redirect URL in the portal.
-This URL will be used to redirect the user back to your product once they completed the funding process.
+This URL is used to redirect the user back to your product once they complete the funding process.

 If the user approves, they are redirected to your application on the configured Open Banking redirect URL.
-If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by the application.
+If the user clicks on I Don't Consent, the component triggers a decline event which should be handled by the application.

-With Weavr's solution, you are not required to become a Third Party Provider (TPP) or an Agent of a TPP.
+With our solution, you are not required to become a third-party provider (TPP) or an Agent of a TPP.
 Instead you can use our UI components to embed the Open Banking flows in your product.

 Declaration of Ownership via SCA Challenge

-When adding a Linked Account via Open Banking, it is critical to confirm that the registered account belongs to the Identity attempting to link it where the state of the linked account will be set to PENDING_CHALLENGE.
+When adding a Linked Account via Open Banking, it is critical to confirm that the registered account belongs to the Identity attempting to link it.
+The state of the linked account is set to PENDING_CHALLENGE.
 Upon initiating the Linked Account UI Component, the user with the Controller role of the Identity must complete an SCA challenge to declare ownership of the Linked Account.

 An open banking consent in the UK is granted for up to 90 days while a consent in the EEA is granted for up to 180 days, after which, users are required to extend their consent to continue using the associated Linked Account.

-To extend an open banking consent, you will need to embed the Link Account UI Component in your application while also specifying the linkedAccountId , callbackUrl and state parameters of the Linked Account that you want to extend the consent to.
+To extend an open banking consent, embed the Link Account UI Component in your application while also specifying the linkedAccountId, callbackUrl, and state parameters of the Linked Account that you want to extend the consent to.

-Once consent is extended, Weavr will refresh the date and time of the consent and your end-user will be able to access the Linked Account for a further 90 / 180 days.
+Once consent is extended, Weavr refreshes the date and time of the consent, and your end-user can access the Linked Account for a further 90 / 180 days.

 For further details, follow the Extend Open Banking consent examples here.